the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 - How do we choose who to collaborate with?
 - How do we work together between teams?
 How do we ensure the manuals are not conflicting?
-Which Team Manual has precidence?
+Which Team Manual has precedence?

 (cl-team-manual-start)=
 ## How to set up and start a Team Manual?